 It depends.
 The L3C is not a tax-exempt nonprofit.
 It’s a for-profit which means it can’t raise funds from donors looking for a charitable tax deduction and it must pay taxes on its income.
 The L3C may also have trouble raising funds from traditional investors because L3Cs require investors to give up the expectation of profits without providing anything of equivalent value in return.

-Still, part of the motivation for creating the L3C was to attract program related investments (“PRIs”) from private foundations.
-Private foundations are generally prohibited from investing funds in overly risky investments.
 The PRI rules are an exception to this general prohibition.
 A PRI is an investment that is higher risk but that furthers the foundation’s mission.
-Private foundations sometime make PRIs due to the expectation of a mission related benefit rather than an economic return.
+Private foundations sometimes make PRIs due to the expectation of a mission-related benefit rather than an economic return.

 The L3C legislation closely tracks the tax rules governing PRIs and there is a movement to try to change the tax rules to ensure that L3Cs automatically qualify to be recipients of PRIs.
-It remains to be seen whether this movement will be successful.
-It further remains to be seen whether streamlining the PRI rules for L3Cs will help them to attract PRIs.
-Private foundations are currently able to make PRIs in for-profits that meet the PRI criteria so it is unclear whether a streamlined process will motivate them to use this tool more frequently.

 Who should consider operating as an L3C?

 A company with a charitable or educational mission and little expectation of profit that wants to embed its mission into its governing documents and easily communicate this intent to the world should consider forming an L3C.
-If there is a possibility of receiving program related investments that is a bonus; however, without a strong expression of interest from one or more private foundations, it should not be the motivating factor.
+If there is a possibility of receiving program-related investments that is a bonus; however, without a strong expression of interest from one or more private foundations, it should not be the motivating factor.

-No, there is no L3C statute in Arizona, but you can form an L3C in another state and qualify it to do business as a foreign entity in Arizona.
+1. No, there is no L3C statute in Arizona, but you can form an L3C in another state and qualify it to do business as a foreign entity in Arizona.

-Hi ellis,
+1. Hi ellis,

 Im writting a paper for my business and society class on the L3C , focusing on how the L3C is taxed.
 I have found a lot of contradicting information on whether or not the IRS is considering the L3C a PRI.
 Is it or isn’t it?